Stanley Embankment

-In the 1840s, the embankment was chosen to carry the North Wales Coast Line to the Port of Holyhead (rather than build an entirely new crossing).
+In the 1840s, the embankment was chosen to carry the North Wales Main Line to the Port of Holyhead, rather than build an entirely new crossing.
 Work to significantly widen the structure was completed in 1848.
 To allay concerns that passing trains might startle horse drawn traffic using the embankment, a tall stone dividing wall was built between the road and the railway.

 The embankment remained the only major crossing between Holy Island and Anglesey for more than 175 years.
 In 2001 it was superseded by a new wider embankment, which was built as part of the final section of the A55 North Wales Expressway.
 The section completely bypassed Valley and the old A5 at this point.
 The new crossing, which carries the modern A55 dual carriageway, was built parallel to the Stanley Embankment, following its north–south alignment.